 Requirements planning and management

 This stage involves planning the requirements development process, determining which requirements are the highest priority for implementation, and managing change.
-Many successful organizations have a business analysis program office that manages these activities.
+Many successful organizations have a business analysis program team that manages these activities.
 Determining the possible return on investment of suggested efforts / requirements and identifying organizational management goals for business analysis can allow a smoother path for project-level business analysis to occur.

 Requirements elicitation employs techniques for collecting requirements from stakeholders in a project.
 Unfortunately, for many organizations, this is the starting point for business analysis.
 Successful organizations realize this stage must be preceded by the enterprise analysis and the planning / management stages.